open-telemetry/opentelemetry.io/content/en/blog/2024/otel-errors/index.md

 As a broad example, vendors might have their own notion of what constitutes a logical unit of work in an application.
 You may be familiar with the term `transaction`, which means something slightly different from vendor to vendor.
-In OTel, this is represented by a span.
+In OTel, this is represented by a trace.
 You’ve likely noticed differences in your data visualization experiences as vendors make their own adjustments to their platforms to accommodate OTLP as a first-class citizen data type.